-Source of the translation: Edwin Hamilton Gifford, Eusebius: Preparation for the Gospel (Oxford: Clarendon, 1903), public domain, was used as the base for a new translation by Harland, based the critical edition of the Greek by Karl Mras, Eusebius: Die Praeparatio evangelica, 2 vols.
+Source of the translation: E.H.
+Gifford, Eusebius: Preparation for the Gospel (Oxford: Clarendon, 1903), public domain, was used as the base for a new translation by Harland, based the critical edition of the Greek by Karl Mras, Eusebius: Die Praeparatio evangelica, 2 vols.
 (Berlin: Akademie-Verlag, 1954).

 Fragment 1, on Abraham’s contributions to society (Eusebius, Preparation 9.18.1)

 In his book on Judean matters, Artapanos says that the Judeans were called “Hermiouth,” which means “Judeans” when translated into the Greek language.
-Artapanos says that they were called “Hebrews” after Abraham, and that Abraham came with all his household into Egypt to Pharethothes [pharaoh Thoth, fictional] the king of the Egyptians, and that he taught the king astrology (astrologia).
-After remaining there twenty years, he says that Abraham returned again into the regions of Syria, but that many of those who had come with him remained in Egypt because of the prosperity of the land.
+Artapanos says that they were called “Hebrews” after Abraham.
+Abraham came with all his household into Egypt to Pharethothes, namely pharaoh Thoth (with the god Thoth, usually associated with introducing writing and other cultural inventions, being humanized here).
+Abraham then taught the king astrology (astrologia).
+On Abraham and astrology, it is noteworthy that astrological works attributed to Abraham circulated before Vettius Valens wrote in the mid-second century CE (see Anthologies 2.29-30 [external link]).
+After remaining with the pharaoh twenty years, he says that Abraham returned again into the regions of Syria, but that many of those who had come with him remained in Egypt because of the prosperity of the land.

 When Merris died around this time, Chenephres professed to give the body to both Moses and Chanethothes in order to transport to regions beyond Egypt and bury it, planning that Moses would be killed by Chanethothes.
 But while they were on the way, one of those who were aware of the plot reported it to Moses.
 Being on his guard, Moses buried Merris himself, and called the river and the city there “Meroe.”
 This same Merris is honoured by the people of the country not less highly than Isis.